abdullah-22/Logs-Analysis-Project/README.md

 This is the third project of ***[Udacity Full Stack Web Developer Nanodegree Program](https://classroom.udacity.com/nanodegrees/nd004/)*** .

-A database reporting tool that analyzes a large database using complex SQL queries for getting answers to some questions.
+*A database reporting tool that analyzes a large database using complex SQL queries for getting answers to some questions*

 ## Introduction
 This project, basically, requires the students to analyze a large database (> 1000k rows) using complex SQL queries to get some business questions answered.
 Final solution is a python script with embedded SQL queries to: